 9.3.2 Detaching the Interface Board

 1. Detach the Interface Board cover plate from the frame by releasing the snaps with a flat blade screwdriver.

-Interface Board to the main unit.
-[Torque 0.8 Nm] NOTE: At first reassemble the screws in the
+Remove the six T10 screws holding the Interface Board to the main unit.
+[Torque 0.8 Nm]